buffermint/landing-blog/source/_posts/how-to-get-successful-startup-ideas.blade.md

 When you look from afar perspective, you see things that are missing.
 When you come closer, again, everything looks complete.

-The opposite approach to this is quiet common.
+The opposite approach to this is quite common.
 Think of an idea and start building something and then wait for the people to buy it.

 It requires more work doing it backward but is often more successful because you are the one who notices things that are missing when building.
 You're trying to sell your product to users, not the other way round.
 So, you know what they need before they even ask for it.

-If you are a futurist who want to launch a SaaS, we will help your in every step of the process.
-So, if you are a founder looking for perfect start, why not start with a [discovery call](<(<{{ $page->discovery_call_url }}>)>) with [BufferMint](https://buffermint.com/).
+If you are a futurist who wants to launch a SaaS, we will help you in every step of the process.
+So, if you are a founder looking for a perfect start, why not start with a \[discovery call](<(<{{ $page->discovery_call_url }}>)>) with [BufferMint](https://buffermint.com/).

 ## Conclusion